khoih-prog/SmallProjects/AutoReConnect/README.md

 ### Contributions and thanks

-1. Thanks to [Madhukesh](https://community.blynk.cc/u/Madhukesh) for repetetively giving a lots of unusual requests and giving reasons to start this library.
+1. Thanks to [Madhukesh](https://community.blynk.cc/u/Madhukesh) for repetitively giving a lots of unusual requests and giving reasons to start this library.

 ## Contributing
 If you want to contribute to this project: